sysdiglabs/promcat-resources/resources/sysdig-admission-controller/INSTALL.md

 # Setup
-Sysdig Admission Controller expose Prometheus metrics natively.
+Sysdig Admission Controller exposes Prometheus metrics natively.

-As it is annotated with the standard Prometheus annotations, it will be scraped by default for both Prometheus and the Sysdig Agent, so no further configuration is required.
+As it is annotated with the standard Prometheus annotations, it will be scraped by default by Prometheus, so no further configuration is required.